What is the Graduate Student Showcase?

 If you are a graduate student at Boise State, you are eligible to participate!
 We encourage submissions that encompass all academic areas.
 For example, scholarly entries may be from your dissertation/thesis research, from a project that you are working on, or a project from a class.

 Is there a limit to how many submissions I can enter?
-What if my poster is from a group project?
+What if my entry is from a group project?

-Yes, we ask that each student only submit one entry.
-For each poster there should only be one student presenter, however, each member of the group may create their own poster for the project and submit it to the Showcase individually.
-This submission will also require individual abstract and presenter contact information to be submitted upon signing up.
+The showcase has a strict one-student one-entry policy, and group entries are not permitted – if more than one student enters the same poster or video, the entries will be disqualified from judging and will not be eligible for an award.
+What this means is that for each entry there should only be one student presenter.
+However, each member of a group or lab may create their own individual poster and three-minute pitch for the project and submit it to the showcase.
+This submission will also require individual presenter contact information to be submitted upon signing up.

 What if I have class during the times of the Graduate Student Showcase?